telerik/kendo-ui-core/docs/aspnet-mvc/helpers/grid/faq.md

     @(Html.MyGrid.Name("foo")) //the Grid is already configured to be Scrollable

 > **Important**
+>
-> In case you want to avoid adding the `using` statement in every view this Html helper is used, then add namespace reference to the `Web.config` file inside the Views folder of your MVC project.
+> If you want to avoid adding the `using` statement in each view this Html helper is used, add a namespace reference to the `Web.config` file inside the `Views` folder of your MVC project.

-### How Do I Mark Certain Properties as Read-only?
+### How to Mark Certain Properties as Read-only?

-By default all properties are readonly.
-Decorate the read-only properties with the [ReadOnly](https://msdn.microsoft.com/en-us/library/system.componentmodel.readonlyattribute.aspx) data annotation attribute or use the `Editable` configuration method.
+By default, all properties are read-only.
+Decorate the read-only properties with the [`ReadOnly`](https://msdn.microsoft.com/en-us/library/system.componentmodel.readonlyattribute.aspx) data annotation attribute or use the `Editable` configuration method.

-###### Example - Read-only property via the ReadOnly attribute
+The example below demonstrates the Read-only property through the `ReadOnly` attribute.

+###### Example

     public class Order
     {